 The data includes single-family homes, condominiums, and townhouses and may not include “off-market” sales.
 An “off-market” sale is when the property is sold without listing on the Multiple Listing Service.

 Santa Clara County Probate Real Estate Sales Activity | October 2020

 The breakdown of the market sales activity as of October 1, 2020, is as follows:

 - There were 3 homes listed as Active

 - 1 trust property

-Two of the active listings require court confirmation and subject to overbid.
+Two of the active listings require court confirmation and are subject to overbidding.
 One property is being sold by the Santa Clara County Public Guardians Office.

 - There were 14 pending sales (under contract)